Severe Malaria Program

 Severe malaria kills over 300,000 children a year in Africa and ‘scientists have confirmed that malaria parasites in Africa have developed resistance to a key family of drugs used to protect against them.’
 Nature, Sept 2021.

-Novapep’s Professor Mosnier co-authored a review paper demonstrating why APC, which should be an effective therapy in cerebral malaria, does not work.
+Novapep’s Professor Mosnier co-authored a review paper demonstrating why APC, which should be an effective therapy in severe malaria, does not work.
 The malaria parasite produces a protein which blocks APC’s activity https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3888284/

 The malaria parasite blocks the action of APC, but it cannot block G10’s mechanisms of action.

-Novapep is developing a systemic form of G10 and Professor Mosnier is leading the G10 in cerebral malaria development activity.
+Novapep is developing a systemic form of G10 and Professor Mosnier is leading the G10 in severe malaria development activity.